Stress, Anxiety, and Depression from the Workplace

 What can be done to reduce or prevent work-related illness in the form of anxiety, depression or stress?

 Whilst this might not be the place to get a proper methodology for mitigating factors causing workers to be stressed, anxious or depressed, there is a few notes we can gleam from the statistics.
-Some of the main poor practices linked to employer negligence come in the form of profits, or performance, before people.
+Some main poor practices linked to employer negligence come in the form of profits, or performance, before people.

 Workers will often need time and space — a lack of that, especially when it comes to workload, will be detrimental to their mental health.